genetics-statistics/GEMMA/README.md

 ## Setup

+*Explain that there are two ways to install GEMMA on your computer;
+give pros and cons of each approach.*

 ### Using precompiled executables

 ### Building from source

+*We provide a simple Makefile which will need to be customized; please see the comments at the top of the Makefile.
+Explain why we automatically generate a Makefile using programs such as CMake or Autotools.*

 You will need a standard C/C++ compiler such as GNU gcc, as well as [GSL](http://www.gnu.org/s/gsl) and